plagnollab/RNASeq_pipeline/README.md

 ```
 Assuming that condition is what you want to run the differential expression analysis on.
 You also need to specify the input folder, so that the fastq can be found at ${iFolder}/${f1} and ${iFolder}/${f2}.
 Note that f1 and f2 can specify subfolders themselves.
+If the data is single stranded then the f2 column should be present but have the value of NA for each sample.
 Also a species parameter and and output folder.